Chapter 5

 punc(non_final,[PU],[]),

-Note how, with the recursive rules of (5.2): noun phrases [rules 3 and 8], preposition phrases [rule 4 and 9], adjective phrases [rule 5], adverb phrases [rules 6 and 7] and utterances [rule 10], all of which are parsed as displaced elements, receive an index coindexed with an *ICH* (interpret constituent here marker) that is added to the Displaced parameter to ultimately be inherited as a selected item.
-A displaced item is inherited as a selected item when either it is:
+Note how, with the recursive rules of (5.2): noun phrases [rules 3 and 8], preposition phrases [rules 4 and 9], adjective phrases [rule 5], adverb phrases [rules 6 and 7] and utterances [rule 10], all receive an index coindexed with an *ICH* (interpret constituent here marker) that goes into the Store parameter to ultimately be:

-Note that rules for displaced items carrying interrogative type information [rules 3–7] change the Type information of the clause from matrix_interrogative to matrix_constituent_interrogative.
-Consequently, only one displaced element with interrogative type information is possible with a matrix clause.
-Moreover, when under question, the noun phrase subject of a matrix clause must be the one displaced phrase with interrogative type information.
+Note that rules of (5.2) with indexed items that carry interrogative type information [rules 3–7] change the clause Type parameter from matrix_interrogative to matrix_constituent_interrogative.
+Consequently, only one stored index related to an item with interrogative type information is possible with a matrix clause.
+Moreover, when under question, the noun phrase subject of a matrix clause must be the one indexed phrase with interrogative type information.

-Rule 2 for clause_top_layer of (5.1) calls verb_phrase_layer of (5.4).
-This subsequent rule layer is needed to ensure there is a place for introducing inflection and voice information before the verb and its complements are encountered.
-Having the clause type value imperative_clause, rule 2 of (5.1) gives the values of imperative_inflection for the Infl (inflection) parameter and active_voice for the Voice parameter.
+[Rule 2] for clause_top_layer of (5.1) calls verb_phrase_layer of (5.4).
+This subsequent rule layer ensures there is a place for introducing inflection and voice information before the verb and its complements are encountered.
+Having the clause type value imperative_clause, [rule 2] of (5.1) gives the values of imperative for the Infl (inflection) parameter and active for the Voice parameter.

 The full range of options for the Infl parameter are: